 In 2017, I became the first Albanian woman to summit Everest (8848m) the highest peak on earth.
 At the peak of the world, I unveiled both Kosovo and Albania’s flags to bring greater awareness for nature, the mountains, and human rights in both countries.

-My aim is to climb the remaining eleven of totally fourteen world peaks higher than 8000 meters while campaigning in a multitude of other forms to spread messages of determination, stamina and positivity to people.
+My aim is to climb the remaining nine of the total fourteen world peaks, higher than 8000 meters while campaigning in a multitude of other forms to spread messages of determination, stamina and positivity to people.

 Having dedicated my life to this, in the course of four years I climbed some of the highest peaks of the world.
 Musala 2,925m (Bulgaria), Olimp 2,918m (Greece), Ercyes 3,916m (Turkey), Mount Hasan 3,200m (Turkey), Emler 3,500m (Turkey), Mont Blanc 4,880m (France), Monch 4107 (Swiss), Mount Rainer 4392m (USA), Yalung Peak 5,700m, Nurbu Peak 5,800m, Ramdung Peak 5,925m, Labuche 6119, Island 6189m, Ama Dablam 6812m – all of them on Himalayas.